-Most recently my girlfriend and purchased The Forest, a American supernatural horror film centered in Japan.
-The main plot circulates around Aokigahara Forest and the disappearance of the main character's twin sister in the mysterious sea of tress.
-While the majority of the film takes place at the base of Mt.
+Most recently my girlfriend and purchased The Forest, an American supernatural horror film centered in Japan.
+The main plot circulates around Aokigahara Forest and the disappearance of the main character's twin sister in the mysterious sea of trees.
+While most of the film takes place at the base of Mt.
 Fuji in Honshu, the film introduces the main character to Japan with classic culture shock.

 What would be better than some time in Tokyo?

-As the main character takes a drive through the famous city she is curious about the strangeness of the city.
+As the main character takes a drive through the famous city, she is curious about the strangeness.
 When her taxi stops at a red light, she casually looks out the window and catches a glimpse of some Japanese street fashion.
-She stares intriguingly at the fashion before her eyes.
-I of course could not contain my excitement and clasped back a gasp.
-In the shot stood four young women in complete lolita coordinates!
+She stares intriguingly at the scene before her eyes.
+I of course could not contain my excitement and held back a gasp.
+Four young women stood in lolita coordinates!

 What is extremely exciting to me is the time spent on this small interaction.
 You can easily see the presence of two Sweet Lolita styles and two Gothic Lolita styles.
 The Sweet Lolita with the pink parasol (left) is obviously a Sweet Lolita with an appetite for Angelic Pretty.
-The bubble gum pink dress with a bold print, the frilled parasol, the pink rabbit and the golden crown support her sugary sweet Angelic Pretty fueled style.
-The Sweet Lolita (right) has more of a classic flare to her sweetness.
+The bubblegum pink dress with a bold print, the frilled parasol, the pink rabbit and the golden crown support her sugary sweet Angelic Pretty fueled style.
+The Sweet Lolita (right) has more of a classic flair to her sweetness.
 A fashion brand such as Baby, the Stars Shine Bright would be a very good possibility for her style.
-The bold floral print coupled with her floral bonnet is a beautiful snapshot of a Classical Sweet Lolita look.
+The bold floral print coupled with her floral bonnet is a beautiful snapshot of a Classical Sweet Lolita.

-Possibly the most exciting piece of this interaction is the time in which the movies allows for this interaction between Lolitas to occur!
+Possibly the most exciting piece of this interaction is the time in which the movies allow for this interaction between Lolitas to occur!
 Rather than a captured moment we really get in a few seconds of tape.
-Additionally the fact that the fashion is represented at all and that Gothic and Sweet Lolita styles are depicted feels complete.
-Another exciting piece of this is that the fashion is 'in'.
+Additionally, the fact that the fashion is represented at all and that Gothic and Sweet Lolita styles are depicted feels complete.
+Another exciting piece of this is that fashion is 'in'.
 Not only did they represent lolita, but they did it with accurate representation.
-All of the styles are appropriate for the trends in 2016 for sure!
-That particular additional attention to detail positively thrills me as a Lolita participant.
+All of the styles are appropriate for the trends in 2016!
+That additional attention to detail positively thrills me as a Lolita participant.

-The first horror film I purchased that had a glimpse of lolita fashion was Shutter.
-This 2008 horror film centers around a American couple who are in Japan while the husband works as a photographer.
-While the female lead takes in the unfamiliar sights and sounds of the bustling city of Tokyo, she passes by two Lolitas.
+The first horror film I bought that had a glimpse of lolita fashion was Shutter.
+This 2008 film centers around an American couple who are in Japan while the husband works as a photographer.
+While the female lead takes in the unfamiliar sights and sounds of the bustling city, she passes by two Lolitas.

-While the shot is only a few moments the female lead is overtaken with wonder, enough to snap a photo of the girls once they have pasted.
+While the shot is only a few seconds the female lead is overtaken with wonder, enough to snap a photo of the girls once they have pasted.
 Clearly one of the Lolitas is in a Gothic style, while the other is dressed in Sweet absolutely giddy from their shopping.
-Both of the Lolitas appear to be a fan of Baby, the Stars Shine Bright with their Alice style head bows and classic style jumperskirts.
-The details of lace and ribbon upon their wardrobe as they pass by is a well deserved tribute to the classic Lolita brand.
-As with The Forest, this style of Lolita was fashionable in 2008.
-When I first saw these young women stroll by on the screen I just stared in unbelievable awe until I wrestled the remote to rewind the scene.
+Both of the women appear to be a fan of Baby, the Stars Shine Bright with their Alice style head bows and classic style jumperskirts.
+The details of lace and ribbon upon their wardrobe as they pass by is a well-deserved tribute to the classic lolita brand.
+This style of Lolita was fashionable in 2008.
+When I saw these young women stroll by I just stared in unbelievable awe until I wrestled the remote to rewind the scene.
 Lolitas!
-I could scarcely believe it.

 Who would have guessed that both of these films would choose our particular Japanese street fashion to be chosen to be represented?
 Additionally, the interaction is a positive one of awe and interest from both characters, rather than a reaction of repulsion.